RMCrean/practical-python-for-scientists/docs/day1/git_and_github.md

 - [Code refinery tutorial on git, highly recommended.](https://coderefinery.github.io/git-intro/)
 - TODO

-### GitHub
+### GitHub Alternatives
-GitHub is a place to store Git repositories (among other things).
-You don't need to use GitHub to use Git for example [bitbucket](https://bitbucket.org/product/) and [GitLab](https://about.gitlab.com/) offer very similar functionality.
-That said, we will use GitHub throughout this course.
+As you hopefully now appreciate, you don't need to use GitHub to use Git.
+Alternative places to host remote repositories include for example [bitbucket](https://bitbucket.org/product/) and [GitLab](https://about.gitlab.com/) and they tend to offer very similar functionality.